jonpsy/AISafetyIntervention_LiteratureExtraction/ardhito/llm_assisted_graph_merging/docs/LLM_Assisted_Graph_Merging_Step1.md

 uv run python ardhito/llm_assisted_graph_merging/examples/walkthrough_prepare_llm_input.py --save output/node_comparison_example.json
 ```

+Note: The example script prepends its package directory to `sys.path` so imports are username-free (e.g., it imports `src.*` rather than `ardhito.*`).
+This makes the walkthrough runnable from the repository root without introducing usernames into import paths.

 The printed (or saved) JSON is the exact payload you can provide to an LLM in Step 2.